 The hall served as a room for festive occasions and parties for when they got bored of torturing hapless prisoners.
 Below this hall is the creepy dungeon, complete with fake rubber or wax prisoners made to look even creepier with contorted facial expressions.

 Other noteworthy spots are the Capistrano Tower and the Bear Pit.
 You can climb up the Capistrano Tower for a more magnificent view of the town of Hunedoara.

 I wish the picture up there was of a never-ending haunted forest, but that’s not the case.
 Hunedoara is a very industrial town.

 Don’t End Up In The Pit

 The Bear Pit is directly outside the walls.
 Condemned people were supposedly fed to those bears according to legend.
-What an interesting and scary situation it must’ve been for prisoners awaiting sentencing at the Knights Hall; “You have door number 1: Dig a well for 15 years or door number 2: Disappear into the Bear’s Pit and door number 3: Get stretched out like spaghetti on a medieval stretching machine.
-Go ahead pick your poison!
+What an interesting and scary situation it must’ve been for prisoners awaiting sentencing at the Knights Hall; “You have door number 1: Dig a well for 15 years or door number 2: Disappear into the Bear’s Pit and door number 3: Get stretched out like spaghetti on an old stretching machine.
+Go ahead, pick your poison!

 - Monday | 09:00 – 15:00